-If unsolicited information is given to the visitor at the visit, this should be sent to MM to action as stated above.
+Any unsolicited information should not be provided directly to the visitors, as for transparency reasons, the visitors should comply with the specification agreed by the PEC.
+However, if unsolicited information is given to the visitor at the visit, this should be sent to GOsC to action as stated above.

 For concerns outside of the review period, these will be dealt with in accordance with the GOsC Managing of Concerns policy.
-This can be seen in Annexe C.
+This can be seen in Annex C.